-This article was published by the Great British Mag content team on 2 March 2021.
+This article was updated by the Great British Mag content team on 7 December 2021

 If you’re looking for a part-time job while you study in the UK, or will be searching for full-time employment or an internship here once you graduate, you’ll need to be able to put together a killer CV.
 And we’re about to show you how.

 What is a CV?

 A CV (curriculum vitae, which means ‘Life’s Course’ in Latin) or résumé – is a vital part of applying for a job or internship.
 It details your work and education history so employers can get a brief picture of your experience and skills.

 How to build the perfect CV

 Although there is standard information to include in a CV, it’s a good idea to tailor it to each role you’re applying for.
 For example, if the job description asks for ‘team-building skills’, include examples of how you’ve successfully to formed and worked in teams in your education or work experience.
 You should also make sure your CV is in reverse chronological order – this means putting your most recent experience first.